mathswe-ops/templates/javafx/javafx-kotlin-gradle/README.md

     - [build.gradle.kts](build.gradle.kts).
 - Replace this `README.md`.

+## MathSweKt

+This template has an in-house library [mathswekt](src/main/kotlin/mathswekt) to use across any MathSwe Kotlin application.

 ## Ensuring new Changes Work

 It is important to check essential commands don't break when changing anything